ekilik/blueskyranker/README.md

 The pipeline’s fetch step refreshes engagement metrics for all posts within the effective window by default.
 The effective fetch window is `max(cluster_window_days, engagement_window_days, push_window_days)` unless overridden via `--fetch-max-age-days`.

-- Default: `--refresh-window` is enabled, which re-fetches the entire effective window and upserts to SQLite (updating likes/replies/quotes/reposts).
-- To opt out (incremental only): pass `--no-refresh-window` (will fetch only posts newer than the latest in DB and not refresh older rows inside the window).
+- Pipeline always refreshes the engagement/push window and then extends to provide the cluster context; no pipeline flag is needed.

 ### Time handling